 Before we share what we learned, we thought we’d share a bit about the data.
 Yes, we care a lot about data!

-- Time Period: We looked at individual respondents who received survey invitations (using the SurveyMonkey email collector) in 2009 and 2010.
+- Time Period: We looked at individual respondents who received survey invitations from our email collector.
 We excluded the first week of January, the last week of November, and the last two weeks of December to normalize for US holidays.

 - Days of the Week: The majority of survey invitations are sent out during weekdays, peaking between 5AM and 4PM PST, so we only included responses to survey invitations that were sent out Monday through Friday from 5AM to 4PM PST.
 Survey volume during other days and time periods was too low to draw any statistically significant conclusions.